History of FC Rapid București: Rebirth

 Daniel Pancu, a symbol of modern Rapid and the technical director of the club, after its 2017 refoundation.

 Daniel Niculae, also a symbol and the president of the club, after its refoundation.

 In the summer of 2016, after it became clear that the team could no longer be enrolled in the championship, the idea of setting up somewhere in the lower leagues appeared, more exactly, in the Bucharest Championship, the 5th division.
 A split between the supporters and the people involved in the club's life appeared, resulting in two new clubs, AFC Rapid București and Mişcarea Feroviară CFR, after initially not less than four teams had been announced, but most of the projects did not resist.
 If AFC Rapid, owned by ex-Rapid marketing director, Horia Manoliu, was in fact an old society of the parent club, used between 2001 and 2006, Mişcarea Feroviară was founded by the members of the Rapid Aristocratic Club.
 Both teams had an excellent run and promoted in the Liga IV.

 The two clubs did not seem to have the force to attack a new promotion, so in the summer of 2017, at the initiative of Sector 1 Municipality, the sports association, Academia Rapid București, was set up and enrolled in the Liga IV – Bucharest series.
 This club is run by former Rapid players such as: Daniel Niculae (president), Daniel Pancu (technical director), Nicolae Stanciu (manager), and Constantin Schumacher (coach).
 By the time the auction for the bankrupt company's brand was finalized, Academia Rapid concluded a lease agreement for a period of one year.
 This team has proven to be very popular among supporters, who consider it the moral successor of the parent club.
 In the same summer Mişcarea Feroviară disappeared.

-Academia Rapid made a great season and won 2017–18 Liga IV Bucharest after a tough duel with Steaua București.
+Academia Rapid won 2017–18 Liga IV Bucharest after a tough duel with Steaua București.
 Also, the Romanian Cup trophy for Bucharest preliminary rounds entered in club's treasury and the phoenix club of Rapid qualified for the next season's Liga III after a two-legged promotion play-off match against FC Singureni, Giurgiu County champions, which they won 17–1 on aggregate.